jonathanmcd/companyApp/README.md

 Name: Jonathan McDonald

 #Overview.
 First Aid Responder Training single page web application will allow users to browse a website to learn about the company and the courses it offers.
-The user will also be able to view a list of upcoming courses and allow them to enroll and book this place on a course.
+The user will also be able to view a list of upcoming courses and allow them to enroll and book a space on a course.

 There is an administration module to the website also which allows the owner to login and maintain the courses vy viewing, adding, editing and deleting courses.
 The owner will also be able to view who has enrolled into a course.
 There will be functionality to allow the owner to add, edit and delete a student who is booked into a course.